vinyldns/vinyldns/CONTRIBUTING.md

 You can work on the issue by reviewing the PR or asking where they are at; otherwise, it doesn't make sense to duplicate work that is already in-progress.

+## Submitting an issue
+When submitting an issue you will notice there are three issue templates to choose from.
+Before making any issue, please go through the issue list and check to see if a similar issue has been made.
+If so, we ask that you do not duplicate an issue, but feel free to comment on the existing issue with additional details.

+* **Bug report**: If you find a bug in the project you can report it with this template and the Vinyl team will take a look at it.
+Please be as detailed as possible as it will help us recreate the bug and figure out what exactly is going on.
+If you are unsure whether what you found is a bug, we encourage you to first pop in our [dev gitter](https://gitter.im/vinyldns/vinyldns), and we can help determine if what you're seeing is unexpected behavior, and if it is we will direct to make the bug report.
+* **Feature request**: Use this template if you have something you wish to be added to the project.
+Please be detailed when describing why you are requesting the feature, what you want it to do, and alternative solutions you have considered.
+If the feature is a substantial change to VinylDNS, it may be better suited as an RFC, through our [RFC process](https://github.com/vinyldns/rfcs).
+* **Maintenance request**: This template is for suggesting upgrades to the existing code base.
+This could include code refactoring, new libraries, additional testing, among other things.
+Please be detailed when describing the reason for the maintenance, and what benefits will come out of it.
+Please describe the scope of the change, and what parts of the system will be impacted.

+### Discussion process
+When an issue is submitted the Vinyl team will give time for maintainers and the rest of the community to discuss it.
+This discussion phase will officially start when a maintainer has added the **discussion** label to the issue, but people can still comment on it at any time.
+After this phase, the team will decide whether it is something that is suited for our backlog, in which case it will be prioritized eventually depending on the VinylDNS roadmap.

 ## Making Contributions
 ### Submitting a Code Contribution
 We follow the standard *GitHub Flow* for taking code contributions.
 The following is the process typically followed:

 1. Create a fork of the repository that you want to contribute code to
 1. Clone your forked repository to your local machine
 1. In your local machine, add a remote to the "main" repository, we call this "upstream" by running `git remote add upstream https://github.com/vinyldns/vinyldns.git`.
 Note: you can also use `ssh` instead of `https`
 1. Create a local branch for your work `git checkout -b your-user-name/user-branch-name`.
 Add whatever your GitHub user name is before whatever you want your branch to be.
 1. Begin working on your local branch
+1. Be sure to add necessary unit, integration, and functional tests, see the [Testing](DEVELOPER_GUIDE.md#testing) section of the Developer Guide.
 1. Make sure you run all builds before posting a PR!
 It's faster to run everything locally rather than waiting for the build server to complete its job.
 See [DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md) for information on local development
 1. When you are ready to contribute your code, run `git push origin your-user-name/user-branch-name` to push your changes to your _own fork_.
 1. Go to the [VinylDNS main repository](https://github.com/vinyldns/vinyldns.git) (or whatever repo you are contributing to) and you will see your change waiting and a link to "Create a PR".
-Click the link to create a PR.
+Click the link to create a PR (Pull Request).
+1. Be as detailed as possible in the description of your pr.
+Describe what you changed, why you changed it, and give a detailed list of changes and impacted files.
+If your PR is related to an existing issue, be sure to link the issue in the PR itself, in addition to the PR description.
 1. You will receive comments on your PR.
 Use the PR as a dialog on your changes.

 ### Commit Messages
 * Limit the first line to 72 characters or fewer.